International Nursing Internships in Mexico

 - TYPES OF PLACEMENTS: Hospitals

-- REQUIREMENTS: Interns must be aged 18 years or older and speak basic Spanish
+- REQUIREMENTS: Interns should speak basic Spanish

 - ACCOMMODATION: Host family